burlster1980/arupcodev060/content/arup-pages/advisory-services/strategy-and-insight.md

 		<div class="rich-text">
 			<div class="reveal rich-text__content">
 				<h2>Sustainability: an issue for every business</h2><P>
 After slowly growing in importance for over two decades, sustainability is now a pressing concern to every business.
 Regulations are changing the business landscape as countries sharpen their response to climate change.
 Investors are looking to new sources or diversifying away from fossil fuel related funds.
 </P>
-<P>Growing your business in a sustainable manner poses challenges, from energy and resource use to new paradigms like circular economy and restorative production principles.
-Many clients are setting ambitious carbon reduction targets and need help to make the required organisational changes.</P>
+<P>Growing your business in a sustainable manner poses challenges.
+Many clients are setting ambitious carbon reduction targets or want to shift to restorative production and need help to make the required organisational changes. </P>
 			</div>
 		</div>
 	</section>